This post has been updated with known 2021 requirements from the Mexican government, but still retains our experience getting a visa and renewal.

 Some of the paperwork questions were very basic like how tall we were, how much did each of us weigh and what color our eyes are.
-Other questions dealt with occupation, if we plan on working in Mexico, etc. WIth a permanent visa, you can work in Mexico, but not with a temporary visa unless you apply for the work visa stating exactly what you would be doing for work (ex. wedding photography, engineering consulting, etc).
+Other questions dealt with occupation, if we plan on working in Mexico, etc. With a permanent visa, you can work in Mexico, but not with a temporary visa unless you apply for the work visa stating exactly what you would be doing for work (ex. wedding photography, engineering consulting, etc).

 **If you plan on working online or have a business back in your home country, tell them you will NOT be working especially for the temporary visa.
 If you try to be as truthful as possible, it confuses them and there’s more paperwork involved.
 We told them we are “living off of commissions” from our businesses.**

-I have heard that getting a visa in San Miguel de Allende and Cancun is much easier, and there are more lawyers and officials that speak English.
-Because of the major international businesses setting up headquarters in Querétaro, they are having a hard time keeping up with the influx of immigrants.
+I have heard that getting a visa in San Miguel de Allende and Cancun is much easier.
+There are more lawyers and officials that speak English.
+Be aware that you need to apply for your visa in the state you will reside.

 One more thing…Smile a lot.
 This will test your patience, but it will be worth it!